 Community request for Association membership was approved and now part of our Charter.
 Two Association members now part of the RySG community: Brand Registry Group and the GeoTLD Group.

-SSAC:
+RSSAC (Root Server System Advisory Committee):

+The RSSAC reviews its operational procedures annually.
+The most recent review of this document in late 2015 yielded several clarifying changes which were approved in June 2016.

+The first review of the RSSAC from 2008/2009 produced several recommendations for improvement.
+As a result, the RSSAC implemented significant structural changes in 2013, reflected in its Operational Procedures.
+The RSSAC looks forward to its next review scheduled to begin in May 2017.

+SSAC (Security and Stability Advisory Committee):

 The SSAC OP is reviewed annually.
 The current Version 5.0 is dated 20 June 2016.
 These reviews have resulted in several changes, such as to the New Member Selection and Annual Review processes undertaken in late 2015/early 2016, resulting in Version 5.0.
 The SSAC has previously advised that it wishes to continue providing its input to the ICANN Community in a purely advisory capacity and does not wish to take on any role in exercising community powers.
 Additionally, in the annual review of the OP the SSAC takes into consideration concerns, if any, raised by the community and ensures that the OP is not in conflict with the ICANN Bylaws with respect to the SSAC and its role.

 Recommendations regarding Updates to SO/AC/Subgroup Policies and Procedures: